psabadac/IsimoSezulu/README.md

 - [x] Please set `api_key="YOUR_API_KEY"` in `gradle.properties` file

 ## Architecture
-- [x] I've tried to stick to Ui-Domain-Data approach, but I used less interfaces than I shoud have.
+- [x] I've tried Clean Architecture and to stick to Ui-Domain-Data approach
 - [x] In the Ui I've only put composables and the related viewModels (one viewModel per screen approach)
 - [x] The Ui flow is: `LocationScreen` -> `WeatherScreen`.
 - [x] For each network request I use `RequestInterceptor` to add the `appid` parameter - which is the `api_key` you've set above